SyedZakirHossain/SyedZakirHossain/README.md

 Skills: Html, CSS, Java script, Bootstrap, Python, Django, Django REST Framework, PostgreSQL, Android studio SDK

 - 🔭 Currently working on "Fire detection with AI and instant automatic multi-functional response system".
 - 🔭 Currently working on "Topic wise indexing The Holy Quran .
-When you click on a topic then all verses related to that specific topic will be displayed on one page.Software is ready.Populate with data is going on. ".
+When you click on a topic then all verses related to that specific topic will be displayed on one page.
+Software is ready.
+Populate with data is going on. ".
 - 👯 Looking to collaborate on "Fire detection with AI and instant automatic multi-functional response system" -💞️ Looking for better oppertunities where I can learn more and contribute more to the evolving tech industry.